thamirestissot/desafioCore/README.md

 # Report Generation System

-This is a system that receives a file through REST and generates a JSON report from the information contained in the file..
+This is a system that receives a file through REST and generates a JSON report from the information contained in the file.

 ---
 ## Requeriments